htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     This will cause lots of problems for your machines.
 Ideally, you will have a separate partition for the HTCondor directories.
-Then, the only consequence of filling up the directories will be HTCondor’s malfunction, not your whole machine.
+Then, the only consequence of filling up the directories will be HTCondor's malfunction, not your whole machine.

  7. Where should the parts of the HTCondor system be installed?
     -  Configuration Files